MoarVM/MoarVM/docs/extops.markdown

 The MoarVM interpreter uses 16-bit opcodes, where the first byte is called the "bank".
 The first 128 banks are reserved for the MoarVM built-in ops and semi-officially related software such as Rakudo Perl 6.
 The other 128 banks are used for custom ops installed at runtime.
-The last 8 banks (1024 codes) of the first 128 banks are reserved for "position-independent" codes that simply invoke function pointers registered at runtime to those offsets in an in-memory table.

 The *actual* codes of opcodes (as they are seen by the interpreter runloop) are not cached offline or on disk in a central registry.
 Instead, in the